lukasborawski/vue-use-state-effect/.github/README.md

 })
 ```

-This way you'll get full code recognition while using your composable with components.
-If you'll not define your addons interface composable `return` will be recognized automatically (inferred by the Typescript compiler).
+This way you'll get full code recognition while using your composable within components.
+If you'll not define your addons interface composable `return` will be recognized automatically (inferred by the Typescript transpiler).

 Finally, you can check it in action, and how it works within the demo inside the `demo` folder or in the special Nuxt 3 [StackBlitz](https://stackblitz.com/edit/vue-use-state-effect-demo) demo.

-### Example
+### Simple Example

 ---